Relive the 90s Fashion Decade With These 85 Iconic Trends

 In response, inline skating – initially seen as a close competitor but later seen as a form of alternative fitness and dance, was adopted by the more mature market.

-The fitness and disco dancing aspect sought by rollers resulted in a different fashion vibe, similar to the 80s fashion fitness days with leg warmers, bike shorts, and neon tights.
+The fitness and disco dancing aspect sought by rollers resulted in a different fashion vibe, similar to the fitness craze of the 80s with leg warmers, bike shorts, and neon tights.

 Side Stripe Pants & Jeans 90s fashion - 1990s stripe jeans, nineties side stripe jeans, 90 fashion decade